The measurement of how a marketing campaign affects a critical indicator is called lift analysis….

 Daily Effective Circulation (DECs)

-Daily Effective Circulation was the predominant method used for measuring OOH audience sizes.
+Daily Effective Circulation was the predominant method used for measuring OOH audience sizes and impression share.
 DECs use traffic data to estimate the number of people, either in cars or other modes of transportation, that could have seen the OOH ad in question.2 They gather the data from the state or area’s department of transportation and put it into the following equation:

 - (Number of vehicles) x (Illumination rate of the display in hours) x (Number of average adult passengers in a vehicle)